The Incredible Hulk (comic book): Relaunches

 Following David's departure, Joe Casey took over as writer until this series ended with The Incredible Hulk (vol. 2) #474 (March 1999).
 The first volume of the shorter-titled Hulk began immediately the following month, scripted by Byrne and penciled by Ron Garney.

 Erik Larsen and Jerry Ordway briefly took over scripting and with issue #12 (March 2000) the series was restarted as The Incredible Hulk vol. 3.
 New series writer Paul Jenkins developed the Hulk's multiple personalities, and his run was followed by Bruce Jones.
 Jones' storyline featuring Banner being pursued by a secret conspiracy and aided by the mysterious Mr. Blue.
-Jones appended his 43-issues of Incredible Hulk with the limited series Hulk/Thing: Hard Knocks #1–4 (Nov.
+Jones appended to his 43 issues of Incredible Hulk the limited series Hulk/Thing: Hard Knocks #1–4 (Nov.
 2004 – Feb.
 2005), which Marvel published after putting the ongoing series on hiatus.

 Peter David, who had initially signed a contract for the six-issue Tempest Fugit limited series, returned as writer when it was decided to make that story the first five parts of the revived volume three.
 After a four-part tie-in to the House of M crossover and a one-issue epilogue, David left the series once more, citing the need to do non-Hulk work for the sake of his career.